noradai/OpenBioMed/README.md

 # DAIR-BioMed
-This reporepository holds DAIR-BioMed, an open-source toolkit for multi-modal representation learning in AI-driven biomedical research.
-We focus on multi-modal information, i.e. knowledge graphs and biomedical texts for drugs, proteins and single cells and wide applications including drug-target interaction prediction, molecular property prediction, cell-type prediction, molecule-text retrieval, molecule-text generation, and drug-response prediction.
-Researchers can compose a large number of deep learning models including  LLMs like BioMedGPT and CellLM to facilitate downstream tasks.
+This repository holds DAIR-BioMed, an open-source toolkit for multi-modal representation learning in AI-driven biomedical research.
+We focus on multi-modal information, e.g. knowledge graphs and biomedical texts for drugs, proteins, and single cells, as well as a wide range of applications, including drug-target interaction prediction, molecular property prediction, cell-type prediction, molecule-text retrieval, molecule-text generation, and drug-response prediction.
+Researchers can compose a large number of deep learning models including LLMs like BioMedGPT-1.6B and CellLM to facilitate downstream tasks.
 Easy-to-use APIs and commands are provided to accelerate life science research.

 ### News!